-As indicated in the General Prologue, the primary setting of the Tales is first identified not by a place, but rather a timeframe: “whan” or “when” April’s rains have brought forth Spring in full bloom.
+As indicated in the General Prologue, the primary setting of Chaucer’s Tales is first identified not by a place, but rather a timeframe: “whan” or “when” April’s rains have brought forth Spring in full bloom.
 It is the time of “the ram” in its halfway “cours y-ronne,” and the lark in melody.
 The setting is Arcadian; blissful and pastoral.

 We receive our narrator at line 21.
 Chaucer is sitting at The Tabard, an historic Inn in Southwark (central London) on his way to Canterbury “with ful devout corage” when suddenly a group of twenty-nine “sondry folk” who are all pilgrims arrive at the inn.
 The narrative is written in past-tense: they are recollections of Chaucer.
 The group he encounters is also en route to Canterbury.
 Chaucer speaks with them and then joins their fellowship by unanimous consent -the people are unanimously persuaded by a poet.
 And while he has “tyme and space” Chaucer endeavors to paint a picture of each of the twenty-nine: their “condicioun,” who they are, what degree, and their “array” or garb.
 The form and the presentation of each character is just as important as their content.